zyb2ww/drm-tip/qf.rst

 clean-patches
 -------------
 Removes all unused patch files from the patches/ directory.
+This is the same as calling "qf list-unused-patches --purge".

 refresh
 -------